cdgriffith/Box/README.rst

 Check out everyone that has contributed_.

-Also a special thanks to Python Software Foundation, and PSF-Trademarks Committee, for official approval to use the Python logo on the `Box` logo!
+A special thanks to Python Software Foundation, and PSF-Trademarks Committee, for official approval to use the Python logo on the `Box` logo!

+Also special shout-out to PythonBytes_, who featured Box on their podcast.

 History
 =======